matn7/CS-Notes/src/main/java/basic_java/README.md

 - ConcurrentHashMap:
     - Map on which operations are thread safe.
     - Can support large number of parallel read and some number of parallel writes.
-    - To actualize data compute() method.
+    - To actualize data `compute()` method.
-    - compute() method is Atomic, no other thread can modify map content while executing operation.
+    - `compute()` method is atomic, no other thread can modify map content while executing operation.
 - BlockingQueues:
     - Is one of the most commonly used tool for synchronized work.
     - One task put element into the queue, while another take element from a queue.
     - Allows to safety pass tasks from one task to another.
-- LinkedBlockingQueue, ArrayBlockingQueue
+- LinkedBlockingQueue, ArrayBlockingQueue.
-- ConcurrentSkipListMap - compare keys
+- ConcurrentSkipListMap: Compare keys.
-- ConcurrentSkipListSet
+- ConcurrentSkipListSet.
 - CopyOnWriteArrayList, CopyOnWriteArraySet:
     - Are thread safe thanks the fact that all methods that modify collection make copy used array.
-    - Good in situation when number of threads go through queue is larger than number of thread that modify queue.
+    - Good in a situation when number of threads go through queue is larger than number of thread that modify queue.

 **Atomic Values**